-Researchers have now established that spending time interacting with a pet not only slows the heart rate and lowers blood pressure but also has a positive influence on cortisol and dopamine – two hormones responsible for regulating body’s stress levels.
+Researchers have now established that spending time interacting with a pet not only slows the heart rate and lowers blood pressure, but also has a positive influence on cortisol and dopamine – two hormones responsible for regulating the body’s stress levels.

-While dopamine is a type of neurotransmitter (chemical messenger) that makes you feel happy, motivated, or attentive by acting through the brain’s reward circuit, cortisol is closely associated with stress-modulation and plays a crucial role in managing body’s metabolism and blood sugar levels.
+While dopamine is a type of neurotransmitter (chemical messenger) that makes you feel happy, motivated, or attentive by acting through the brain’s reward circuit; cortisol is closely associated with stress-modulation and plays a crucial role in managing the body’s metabolism and blood sugar levels.